-The agreement, which expired in July 2021, has been renewed and provides for a confidentiality clause between the Parties.
+The agreement expired in December 2023; it provides for a confidentiality clause between the Parties.

-5. Framework agreement for the supply of transmission and ancillary services on multi-operator and multiservice microcell coverage plants created with DAS technology, signed with Telecom Italia on 18 September 2019, on the basis of which Inwit grants Telecom the right to use the DAS Systems that Inwit will create over the course of the agreement duration.
-Pursuant to art.
-30 of the agreement, should Inwit cease to be controlled by Telecom pursuant to art.
-2359 of the Italian Civil Code, Telecom shall have the right to withdraw from the agreement with 3 (three) months notice.
+4. Framework agreement for the supply of transmission and ancillary services on multi-operator and multiservice microcell coverage plants created with DAS technology, signed with Telecom Italia on 18 September 2019, on the basis of which INWIT grants Telecom the right to use the DAS Systems created by INWIT over the course of the agreement duration.
+Pursuant to clause 30 of the agreement, should INWIT cease to be controlled by Telecom pursuant to art.
+2359 of the Italian Civil Code, Telecom shall have the right to withdraw from the agreement with 3 (three) months' notice.